ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/testing-subset-of-tests.md

 ## Solution

-Jasmine has to really handy methods for this:
+Jasmine has two really handy methods for this:

 * ddescribe: Runs only the current describe block
 * iit: Runs only the current test